dotnet/docs/docs/visual-basic/programming-guide/language-features/xml/how-to-load-xml-from-a-file-string-or-stream.md

 ---
-title: "How to: Load XML from a File, String, or Stream (Visual Basic)" ms.date: 07/20/2015
+title: "How to: Load XML from a File, String, or Stream" ms.date: 07/20/2015
 helpviewer_keywords:
   - "XML [Visual Basic], loading"